Hebs-Web-Design/email-service/README.md

 * `notblank`: values is not blank
 * `email`: value is an email address (done by regexp)
 * `phone`: value is a phone number (Note: currently same as `notblank`)
+* An array of strings may also be provided, in which case this defines a list of acceptable values